 EGB: ‘.. where business meets politics..’

 EGB’s teaching takes place across CBS in the areas of international economics, government and business and addresses the challenges faced by firms, markets and states in a fast-changing world.
-Departmental faculty direct a range of programs: BSc and MSc International Business (IB and IBS), BSc and MSc International Business & Politics (IBP), International Business in Asia (IBA) and the graduate diploma program (HD) in International Business.
-In all its teaching work, the department is committed to participative, flexible and blended forms of learning that are of direct relevance to students and CBS’s other stakeholders.
+Departmental faculty direct a range of programs: BSc and MSc International Business (IB and IBS), International Business in Asia (IBA) and the graduate diploma program (HD) in International Business.
+In all its researched based teaching, the department is committed to participative, flexible and blended forms of learning that are of direct relevance to students and CBS’s other stakeholders.